andife/spektral/docs/templates/getting-started.md

 Finally, we used `train_mask` and `val_mask` as `sample_weight`.
 This means that, during training, the training nodes will have a weight of 1 and the validation nodes will have a weight of 0.
 Then, in validation, we will set the training nodes to have a weight of 0 and the validation nodes to have a weight of 1.

 This is all that we need to do to differentiate between training and test data.
-See how the model takes as input the full `X`, `A`, and `y` for both training and valdation?
+See how the model takes as input the full `X`, `A`, and `y` for both training and validation?
 The only thing that changes is the mask.
 This is also why we used the `weighted_metrics` keyword when compiling the model, so that our accuracy is calculated only on the correct nodes at each phase.

 ## Evaluating the model